bxparks/AUniter/tools/README.md

 ### Environment Variables

-There are 2 environment variables that must be defined, depending on whether you use the `auniter.sh` script with the Arduino IDE or with arduino-cli:
+There are 2 environment variables that must be defined, depending on whether you use the `auniter.sh` script with the Arduino IDE or the Arduino CLI.

 * `AUNITER_ARDUINO_BINARY` variable contains the location of the Arduino IDE binary.